-The Importance of Dynamic Personas in a Hybrid Work Strategy
+The Importance of Dynamic Personas in your Hybrid Work Strategy

-What we've learned so far from these announcements, and from our customers and partners, is that each leader has a slightly different take on what the post-pandemic workplace should look like.
+What we've learned from our customers and partners since 2021 is that each leader has a slightly different take on what the post-pandemic workplace should look like.

-Apple, for example, is requiring employees to work in the office three days a week while JPMorgan Chase is adopting a tailored approach with half of its employees working in-person, 40 percent adopting a hybrid schedule and 10 percent remaining fully remote.
-Then there are 50 percent of leaders who say their company is requiring or planning to require employees to return to the office full time.
+Apple, for example, required employees to work in the office three days a week while JPMorgan Chase adopted a differentiated approach with half of its employees working in-person, 40 percent adopting a hybrid schedule and 10 percent remaining fully remote.
+Early in 2023, Forbes called out "the Great Mismatch" in which 50 percent of leaders say their company is requiring employees to return to the office full time, while 87% of Americans insist on the flexibility to work on-site and virtually, based on their choice and team schedule.

-Striking the right balance of remote and office-based employees starts with understanding your workforce.
-Many organizations attempt to do this by developing traditional workforce personas that group employees by job role and department.
+Setting policy and streamlining technology to support the entirety of your employee population starts with understanding your workforce.
+Many organizations do this by developing traditional workforce personas that group employees by job role and department.
 For example, your organization might have a field sales persona, a marketing persona and an engineering persona.
 From there, you decide field sales is remote, engineering returns to the office and marketing is hybrid.

 At WWT, we take personas a few steps further.
-We encourage organizations to develop dynamic personas that consider where employees fall in an organizational chart and also layer multiple static and evolving attributes to inform and streamline how organizations support their workforce.
+We encourage organizations to develop dynamic personas that consider where employees fall within the organization, and also layer multiple static and evolving attributes to inform and streamline how organizations support their workforce.

-In this article, we'll explore dynamic personas and how they can help bring clarity and alignment to your hybrid work strategy and workforce distribution plans.
+In this article, we'll explore dynamic personas and how they can help bring harmony and momentum across business units to optimize employee experience and support your workforce strategy.

 Dynamic personas are groupings of employees aligned to business objectives that share common characteristics, services and requirements.